The Piccolo is a half-sized flute, being the tiniest instrument in the woodwind section of a band. Comparable to the size of some 6-hole flutes.

 You might require to have an excellent pitch because you’re so usually stuck at the top of the chord, as well as if your pitch is wayward, then that actually can be very hard.
 There are similar abilities to those of a flute player.

-We’ve determined that the piccolo is a bit more difficult to play than the flute, but that shouldn’t avoid you from trying it if you already are experienced with playing the flute.
-If are doing a transition to your first piccolo, check here what to consider before buying a piccolo.
+We’ve identified that the piccolo is a bit more difficult to play than the flute, but that shouldn’t avoid you from trying it if you already are experienced with playing the flute.

 Main Differences Between the Flute and the Piccolo?